rapelt/blank_angular_jus/README.md

 This project uses .editorconfig for code conventions, you may have to install a plugin for your editor to support .editorconfig files

+.jshintrc can be customised based on [this jshintrc example] (https://github.com/jshint/jshint/blob/master/examples/.jshintrc)

 ### Project structure and architecture

 This project uses an angular.js project structure taken from the [angular.js yeoman generator] (https://github.com/yeoman/generator-angular)